 What if my baby gets fussy during class?

 You can feed, carry or change your baby at any point during the class.
 The instructor can also pick up your little one for a bit so you can focus on a particular exercise.
-If you really feel that you have to leave the class and miss the majority, you can get a refund.

 What should I wear?
 What should I bring?